ukwa/katacoda-scenarios/webarchive-discovery-introduction/step4.md

 As the indexer runs, it will report the configuration and the name of the WARC file it is processing.
 When it's finished, it will output lots of data on timing, which can help to work out which parts of the code are slowest.

 When it's done, we can move on to exploring the data.

+[1]: If you are running this tutorial on your own machine, this should be `http://localhost:8983/solr/discovery`